Juke-Crusader/juke-crusader.github.io/README.md

 # siteczky
-My depressing useless and absolutely hopeless learning project
+My depressing useless and absolutely hopeless learning project.
+All resources was taken from free sources.
+Don't blame me pls